citp/privacy-policy-historical/y/ya/yas/yashi.com.md

-> *The following text is extracted and transformed from the yashi.com privacy policy that was archived on 2014-10-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141016171409id_/http%3A//yashi.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the yashi.com privacy policy that was archived on 2015-03-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150314231544id_/https%3A//yashi.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | Yashi
+# Yashi | Privacy Policy - Yashi

-Privacy Policy Statement
+## Privacy Policy Statement

 This is the web site of Yashi, Inc.